JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 In this way, you can plot any condition in any position on the figure.
 They do not have to be in numerical order.
 Note that if you're plotting more than one datatype, a figure is created for each datatype, so the above code, when run on two datatypes, would create four figures.
 Two for one datatype and two for the other.

-**Note: Later you will be given the option to pair conditions up so that two conditions are plotted on each axis for comparison instead of one.
+__Note__: Later you will be given the option to pair conditions up so that two conditions are plotted on each axis for comparison instead of one.
 In this case, your conds array should only contain the first condition of each pair.
 This is why our example shows only odd conditions.
 In this example, the even conditions are plotted on the same axis as the condition before them, so we do not need to list them in this array.
-This will make more sense when you reach the `opposing_condition_pairs` setting.**
+This will make more sense when you reach the `opposing_condition_pairs` setting.
+{:.warning}

 ### Timeseries durations